How to keep your tools safe overnight

 Always lock your van when you’re not in it.
 Add dead locks that work independently of the standard door locks, or install slam locks that automatically lock when you close the door.
 Secure ladders with a roof-mounted lock

 Fit an immobiliser and an alarm if they are not fitted as standard.

 If thieves do get into your van, an internal battery powered alarm can let off a siren when activated.
 It can be set remotely if necessary.

 Make your tools traceable

 Put a security mark on all your tools with a UV pen (available from most stationery shops) and take photos of your most valuable tools to help trace them if they are stolen.

 Keep an inventory of your tools too so that you can quickly identify if anything has been taken.

 And finally, you should ensure you have adequate cover should your tools and equipment be stolen.
-To find our more click here
+Find out more about business van insurance.

 The information and tools contained in this guide are of a general informational nature and should not be relied upon as being suitable for any specific set of circumstances.
 We have used reasonable endeavours to ensure the accuracy and completeness of the contents but the information and tools do not constitute professional advice and must not be relied upon as such.
 To the extent permitted by law, we do not accept responsibility for any loss which may arise from reliance on the information or tools in our Knowledge Centre.